Climate Change

 Solar power generation system at Kioxia Iwate Corporation’s Plant (Fab 1)

-Solar power generation system at Kioxia Corporation’s Yokkaichi Plant (Fab 6)
+Solar power generation system at Kioxia Corporation’s Yokkaichi Plant (Fab 5)

-Disclosures Aligned to the TCFD Recommendations
+Disclosures Aligned to TCFD Recommendations

-In June 2021, Kioxia Group announced our endorsement of the recommendations published by the Task Force on Climate-Related Financial Disclosures (TCFD).4 We believe that accurately ascertaining the climate-related impact of our business, disclosing such information to stakeholders and deepening mutual understanding are indispensable for sustainable corporate growth, and we proactively disclose that information in accordance with the TCFD recommendations.
+In June 2021, Kioxia Group announced our endorsement of the recommendations published by the Task Force on Climate-Related Financial Disclosures (TCFD).4 We believe that accurately ascertaining the climate-related impact of our business, disclosing such information to stakeholders, and deepening mutual understanding are indispensable for achieving sustainable corporate growth, and we proactively disclose that information in accordance with the TCFD recommendations.

 4 A task force established by the Financial Stability Board which devises methods of disclosing climate-related financial information; an initiative to promote the disclosure of information related to climate-related risks and opportunities.